derv82/primes/README.md

 Space to store all primes up to N: O(N)

-The class uses 1/2 bit for each number stored because it ignores even integers.
+The class uses 1/2 bit for each number stored because we can ignore even integers.